tangxifan/micro_benchmark/docs/source/datasheet/interface/opencores_gpio.rst

 positive edge is encountered.
 When bit is cleared, corresponding input generates an interrupt when negative edge is encountered.

-.. table:: Table 7.
-Auxiliary Inputs Register
+.. table:: Auxiliary Inputs Register

    +------+-------+--------+---------------------------------------------+
    | Bit  | A     | Reset  | Description                                 |